lorraineachapman/SALT_Profile/README.md

     ecl bundle install https://github.com/leonarta/SALT_Profile.git

-For more information about the bundle commands in the ecl command line tool, see the `HPCC Client Tools Manual`_
+For more information about the bundle commands in the ecl command line tool, see the `HPCC Client Tools Manual`.

-For more information about how to create an Ecl bundle, see the [https://github.com/hpcc-systems/HPCC-Platform/blob/master/ecl/ecl-bundle/BUNDLES.rst](ECL Bundle Writer's Guide).
+For more information about how to create an Ecl bundle, see the ECL Bundle Writer's Guide (https://github.com/hpcc-systems/HPCC-Platform/blob/master/ecl/ecl-bundle/BUNDLES.rst).